-Thankfully, change to a more stable scheduling practice is on the rise.
+Thankfully, the change to a more stable scheduling practice is on the rise.
 Since 2015, many cities such as San Francisco, New York, and Seattle have passed legislation requiring retailers to implement more stable schedules and to post them in advance.
-Additionally, 15 retailers have implemented a policy that employees' scheduled work shift can no longer be canceled at the last minute, with some exceptions.
-One of the retailers leading the way in the changes is The Gap, Inc., or Gap for short, headquartered in San Francisco, CA.
+Additionally, 15 retailers have implemented a policy where employees' scheduled work shifts can no longer be canceled at the last minute, unless in the case of an emergency.
+One of the retailers leading the way in these changes is The Gap, Inc., or Gap for short, headquartered in San Francisco, CA.

 The American clothing retailer knew that to improve their customer service, they would have to work on their employees’ engagement.
-One of the first things The Gap did to improve the scheduling process for hourly employees, and therefore ultimately improve customer service, was to eliminate what is known as "on-calls," when employees are scheduled to work a shift that can be canceled at anytime, even up to two hours before they begin their shift.
-This late notice can obviously disrupt the quality of life for the employee, especially for those with children and for anyone counting on the work that affects their living budgets.
+One of the first things Gap did to enhance this was to eliminate what is known as "on-calls", where employees are scheduled to work a shift that can be canceled at any time, even up to two hours before they begin their shift.
+This late notice will undoubtedly disrupt the quality of life for the employee, especially for those with children and for anyone counting on the job to provide them with their basic needs.

-The second thing The Gap did was to require that the employees' schedules be posted two weeks in advance.
-Both of these steps were implemented in all of the company's almost 2,500 stores.
+The second thing Gap did was to ensure that their employees' schedules are posted two weeks in advance.
+Both of these steps were implemented in all of the company's approximately 2,500 stores.
 These changes, studied in a Harvard Business Review article, produced extraordinary results.
-It was found that sales in stores with more stable scheduling increased by 7%, and this in the retail industry that normally hovers around 2%.
-In addition, productivity of The Gap employees increased by 5%, twice as much as the industry average, which was recorded at 2.5% per year recorded between 1987 and 2014.
+It was found that sales in stores with more stable schedules increased by 7%.
+And this is in the retail industry that normally hovers around 2%!
+In addition, the productivity of Gap employees increased by 5%, twice as much as the industry average, which was recorded at 2.5% per year between 1987 and 2014.

-A study conducted by the Wharton School of Management found that retailers tend to understaff during peak hours and that if a retailer would increase staffing, sales and profits would increase.
-The Gap took the study to heart and increased staffing appropriately based on traffic patterns while staying true to its stable scheduling practices.
-After conducting an initial 35 week experiment before rolling out to all of the company's stores, the Harvard study estimates that The Gap earned $2.9 million as a result of more-stable scheduling.
+Additionally, a study conducted by the Wharton School of Management found that retail stores tend to be understaffed during peak hours.
+If they were to increase their number of staff, however, sales and profits would increase.
+And this was exactly what Gap did - they increased staffing appropriately based on traffic patterns while staying true to its stable scheduling practices.
+After conducting an initial 35-week experiment before rolling out to all of the company's stores, the Harvard study estimates that Gap earned $2.9 million thanks to their improved scheduling system.

-The Gap's employee app, Shift Messenger, is one of several available smart-phone apps that allow workers to post a request for a shift swap with other employees.
-The app allows employees to let other Gap associates know of shifts that conflict with their life schedules and request the opportunity to switch shifts with others.
-This gives employees the chance to change their schedules when something comes up and gives managers someone to fill the shift rather than having to scramble to get someone to fill the empty position.
+Gap's employee app, Shift Messenger, is one of several available smartphone apps that allow workers to post a request for a shift swap with other employees.
+Through the app, employees are able to notify other Gap associates of shifts that conflict with their life schedules and allow them to switch shifts with others.
+This gives employees the chance to change their schedules when something unexpected crops up, while at the same time saving the managers the trouble of finding a replacement for them.

-The initial rollout found that, "95% of the 200 respondents to a survey of part-time associates agreed or strongly agreed that the app makes it easy for associates to adjust their work schedules to fit their needs."
-Since The Gap typically attracts younger workers, they are used to communicating on their phones, Shift Messenger is just another platform they can use to make their life easier (62% of them are utilizing the app).
-There was some concern in the Harvard Review study that workers of the age of 50 might not take to using the app, but studies show that about 46% of those workers are using it.
+The initial rollout found that 95% of part-time associates surveyed agreed that the app made it easier for them to arrange their work schedules around their daily life.
+Since Gap typically attracts younger workers, who are used to communicating on their phones, Shift Messenger is just another platform they can use to make their life easier (62% of them are utilizing the app).
+There was some concern in the Harvard Review study that workers of the age of 50 and above might not be receptive to using the app, but studies show that about 46% of those workers are actually using it.

-A platform for shift swapping is new to the retail industry and is obviously benefiting The Gap.
-With the stability of schedules and the opportunity for hourly employees to get their shifts covered when needed, morale and engagement is improving for the retailer and the company is attracting employees in a marketplace where other retailers and other industries are struggling to find hourly employees for their business.
+A platform for shift swapping is new to the retail industry and is evidently benefiting Gap.
+With the stability of schedules and the opportunity for hourly employees to get their shifts covered when needed, morale and engagement are improving for the retailer.
+This may also be why the company is attracting employees in the marketplace while other retailers are struggling to find hourly employees for their business.

-The Gap took a chance during a trying time for brick and mortar retailers and put its efforts into improving employee's schedules and increasing a better life-work balance for all of the company's team members.
-The strategy worked and created a two-fold benefit.
-First, it is not a mystery that happy, content employees provide a better customer service experience.
-Currently The Gap is the largest specialty retailer in the United States, and ranked third in total international locations and much of the company's success can be attributed to engaged employees looking for better ways to improve store service.
+Firstly, it is not a mystery that happy, content employees provide a better customer experience.
+Currently, Gap is the largest specialty retailer in the United States and ranked third in total international locations.
+Needless to say, much of the company's success can be attributed to engaged employees looking for better ways to improve their service.

-The second benefit is that the more stable scheduling and the Shift Messenger app improved company loyalty.
+Secondly, the stable scheduling brought about by the Shift Messenger app improved company loyalty.
 Just as with the Hawthorne experiments in the early 1920s, employees notice when a company is paying attention to them and care about their well-being.
-The Gap employees' loyalty cause them to be more creative and innovative and that helps to improve the company's bottom line.
-One of the cases in point was when Gap employees realized that a lot of customers were leaving the store frustrated because 40% of the time, a product that a customer wanted wasn't on the shelf, but was in the stockroom.
-Because of diligent employees observing this problem, another app, the "In Stock on Shelf" was created to generate real-time replenishment reports.
+Gap employees' loyalty allowed them to be more innovative which helps to improve the company's bottom line.
+One of the cases in point was when Gap employees realized that a lot of customers were leaving the store frustrated as 40% of the time, a product that a customer wanted wasn't on the shelf but in the stockroom.
+Thanks to the diligent employees observing this problem, another app, called "In Stock on Shelf" was created to generate real-time replenishment reports.
 And of course, this helped to improve the brand's customer service.